Doctor Who missing episodes: Background

 Between approximately 1967 and 1978, large quantities of videotape and film stored in the BBC's Engineering department and film libraries were wiped or destroyed to make way for newer programmes.
-This happened for several reasons, primarily the belief that there was no practical value to its retention.
+This happened for several reasons, primarily the belief that there was no practical value to their retention.

 The actors' union Equity had actively fought against the introduction of TV recording since the 1950s, when it first became a practical proposition.
 Before workable television recording was developed, if a broadcaster wished to repeat a programme (usually a one-off play), they had to re-hire the actors to perform it again, live, for additional fees.
 Equity's concern was that if broadcasters kept recordings of the original performances, they would be able to re-broadcast them indefinitely, which would reduce the amount of new production and threaten the livelihoods of its members.
 Although Equity could not prevent recording altogether, it added standard clauses to its members' contracts that stipulated that recordings could only be repeated a limited number of times within a specific timeframe, and deliberately set the fees for further use so high that broadcasters would consider it unjustifiable to spend so much money repeating an old programme rather than making a new one.
 Consequently, recordings whose repeat rights had expired were considered to be of no further domestic use to the broadcasters.

 Film can containing a 16 mm film telerecording print of The Evil of the Daleks, Episode 2.

 Most Doctor Who episodes were made on two-inch videotape for initial broadcast and then telerecorded onto 16 mm film by BBC Enterprises for further commercial use.
 Enterprises used 16 mm for overseas sales as it was considerably cheaper to buy and easier to transport than videotape.
 It also circumvented the problem of different countries' incompatible video standards, as film was a universal medium whereas videotape was not.
 The BBC had no central archive at the time; the Film Library kept programmes that had been made on film, while the Engineering Department was responsible for storing videotapes.
 BBC Enterprises only kept copies of programmes that they deemed commercially valuable.
 They had little dedicated storage space, and tended to place piles of film canisters wherever they could find space for them at their Villiers House property.